danigorbaciov/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/how-to-install-a-node.md

 # How to Install a Node

-To run the Waves node have to go through 2 steps:
+To run the Waves node you have to go through 2 steps:

 1. Install the JRE 1.8 (64-bit version).
 2. Download [Waves package](https://github.com/wavesplatform/Waves/releases) and configure the application.